vasanthaganeshk/Ogar2-Server/README.md

 * Suppressing rendering errors.

 # Current issues:
-* Entities sometimes not deleting properly from map.
 * No splitting/ejecting in direction.
 * Cannot move viruses with mass.
 * Cannot be split from eating a virus.